ThreeSixtyGiving/standard/documentation/technical/codelists.md

    :widths: auto
 ```

-### Individual Grant Reason
+### Grant to Individuals Reason

 A codelist with values to specify the reason that the grant was awarded to the recipient.
 This codelist is intended for use in grants to individual recipients only.

-The codes from this codelist can be published in either of two fields, **Primary Grant Reason** and **Secondary Grant Reason**.
+The codes from this codelist can be published in either of two fields, **To Individuals Details:Primary Grant Reason** and **To Individuals Details:Secondary Grant Reason**.
 Each field can only be included once with a single code per grant.

 ```eval_rst
 .. csv-table::